 Many college students also struggle with body image.
 Our culture pays a great deal of attention to the appearance of our bodies, particularly during young adulthood.
 Media representations of the ideal body, messages from peers, and other cultural factors shape what we perceive as “normal” or “good”.
 It can be difficult to have a clear, healthy perspective on ourselves and our bodies when our culture sends so many confusing, conflicting, and sometimes unhealthy messages.
 This can be stressful at a time when many are trying to “fit in” with others and make new, exciting relationships.
 If you find yourself preoccupied with how you look or become distressed about your body, discussing your concerns and ideas with someone can be extremely helpful in creating, developing, and maintaining a body image that is healthful and fulfilling.

 While campus may seem new and overwhelming for new students, it becomes more familiar with time.
 Refer to the many resources available to assist you in navigating your surroundings.

-• Connect with other students.
 If you talk to other students, you are likely to discover that they share similar questions and concerns.
 Your Dorm Director is an excellent person to go to when issues arise.
 She or he is equipped to help you solve problems and refer you to appropriate resources.

 Student organizations are a fun way to interact with other students and faculty.
 Meeting people with similar interests and goals is an exciting way to make friends and participate in social activities.

-• Utilize resources.
 There are numerous resources on campus designed to create a rewarding college experience.
 There are numerous sources of support such as the Counseling Center, the Cardinal Success Center, your Academic Advisor, financial aid programs, and mentoring/tutoring programs offered to address various student needs.

-• Care for yourself.
 The foundation for a productive college career is a healthy lifestyle.
 Take the necessary steps for nurturing yourself, getting adequate rest, socializing, and physical activity.The ARK, Baptist Student Center, are just two campus facilities that strive to promote healthy practices.